Days Past Due in the CIBIL Report

 DPD serves as the timekeeper for your credit payments, offering insight into the timeliness of your financial commitments.
 It is a crucial measure that evaluates your payment behaviour by assessing the time gap between the actual due date and the payment date for loan instalments or credit card bills.

-To understand it better, consider this: if your payment due date is the 15th, and you settle the bill on the 17th, your DPD stands at 2.
+If your payment due date is the 15th, and you settle the bill on the 17th, your DPD stands at 2.
 Extend the payment to the 20th, and it becomes 5.
 Missing a payment escalates the DPD to 15 or beyond, contingent on when the next payment is made.

 DPD accounts for all calendar days, not just business days.
 Each day of delay, even if just one, contributes to your DPD.
 This information is incorporated monthly into your CIBIL report, influencing your credit score.
 A high DPD indicates poor payment discipline, exerting a downward pull on your creditworthiness.